Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Heterogeneous Compressed Coded Distributed Computing

 The key idea of the C-CDC is to let each worker aggregates its local IVs before the nested coded shuffling phase.
 Recall that for the CDC described in Section~\ref{sec:problem}, for worker $k$ in $\Sc\subseteq\Kc$, it needs to obtain the IVs computed by all the workers in $\Sc_{-\!k}$, \ie $\Vc^\Dc_{k,\Sc_{-\!k}}=\{V_{q,n}:q\in\Wc_k, n\in \Ac_{\Sc_{-\!k}}^\Dc \}$.
 For the C-CDC, we can rewrite the target function assigned to worker $k$, $\phi_q(\Dc), q\in\Wc_k$, into the following equivalent form:

-where the first term on the RHS of~\eqref{equ:target_agg} is the aggregation of IVs for the files in $\Mc_k\cap\Dc$ that are placed at worker $k$, and the second term is the aggregation of IVs for the files that are not placed at worker $k$.
-For the second term, it is computed by for subset $\Sc$ that worker $k$ is in, obtaining the aggregated IVs for the files placed in $\Sc_{-k}$, \ie $\sum_{n\in \Ac_{\Sc_{-\!k}}^\Dc}V_{q,n}$, and then summing them over all $\Sc$'s that worker $k$ is in.
-Note that the second term on the RHS of~\eqref{equ:target_agg} represents the aggregated IVs that are needed by worker $k$.
+{The first term on the RHS of~\eqref{equ:target_agg} is the aggregation of IVs for the files in $\Mc_k\cap\Dc$ that are placed at worker $k$.
+The second term on the RHS of~\eqref{equ:target_agg} is the aggregation of IVs for the files that are not placed at worker $k$.
+In particular, it is computed by obtaining the aggregated IVs for the files placed in $\Sc_{-k}$, \ie $\sum_{n\in \Ac_{\Sc_{-\!k}}^\Dc}V_{q,n}$, and then summing them over all $\Sc$'s that contain worker $k$.} Note that the second term on the RHS of~\eqref{equ:target_agg} represents the aggregated IVs that are needed by worker $k$.

 Based on the above, in the shuffling phase, each worker $k$ in $\Sc$ needs to obtain the \emph{aggregated} IVs computed by workers in $\Sc_{-\!k}$, for each $q\in\Wc_{k}$, given by